Antonio-Riccelli/pixel_art_maker/README.md

 A Pixel Art Maker created using HTML, CSS and JS.

 This was my first experiment in understanding how to modify the DOM using JS.

-## Instructions

-To get started, open `designs.js` and start building out the app's functionality.

-For specific, detailed instructions, look at the project instructions in the [Udacity Classroom](https://classroom.udacity.com/me).

 ## Contributing

 This repository is the starter code for _all_ Udacity students.
 Therefore, we most likely will not accept pull requests.